-Single cases of reduced sensitivity were also found in a small number of trial sites in Austria (Steiermark), south Italy, Croatia, north Portugal, and Spain (Galicia).
+Single cases of reduced sensitivity were also found in Austria (Steiermark & Burgenland), Croatia, Germany (Mosel and Neckar), north Portugal, Slovenia and Spain (Basque).

-Data generated in 2023 data was also presented for grape downy mildew populations from Brazil and China which were all characterized as sensitive.
+Data generated in 2024 data was also presented for grape downy mildew populations from Brazil and China which were all characterized as sensitive.

-Molecular characterization of less sensitive isolates collected in 2023 mostly revealed the presence of target site mutations N752I and I792F (homolog to N837I and I877F, based on P. infestans homology numbering) As in previous years, a few samples/isolates carried target site mutations G685R, N752Y and L778W (homolog to 770, 837 and 863 positions based on P. infestans homology numbering).
+Molecular characterization of less sensitive isolates collected in 2024 mostly revealed the presence of target site mutations N752I and I792F (homolog to N837I and I877F, based on P. infestans homology numbering)

+As in previous years, a few samples/isolates carried target site mutations G685I/V, and L778W (homolog to 770and 863 positions based on P. infestans homology numbering).
+For the first time, V735G mutation (homolog to V820G in P. infestans) was detected in a few samples in FR and IT.